-When an individual is required to use a fit-tested respirator, evaluation and fit testing is conducted by the staff of Risk Management Services in coordination with the Occupational & Preventive Health Unit.
+When an individual is required to use a fit-tested respirator, evaluation and fit testing is conducted by the staff of Safety & Risk Services in coordination with Occupational & Preventive Health.

 Non-symptomatic personnel who are not required to wear a respirator, but who wish to wear one voluntarily while in animal areas to prevent exposure to potential allergy causing agents should be accommodated wherever possible.